 There is a popular legend: If you go to Girona you have to kiss the lioness’ bottom.
 It is an easy way to express a wish to come back to the town, or stay there forever or to become a citizen.
 It goes without saying that someone is not considered a good Girona inhabitant if they haven’t completed the ritual.
 The final argument: this is the only place in the world where you can kiss a lioness’ bottom without getting into trouble.

 Well, we were so enamored with Girona that we decided not to take any chances.
-One at a time, we clambered up and planted a triumphant kiss on the lioness’ rear end. ((Even Cristina, who–despite living there her whole life–had never completed this ritual.))
-As we walked home, and toward the next leg of our trip, the lioness seemed to wink at me coyly and whisper, “See you next time!”
+One at a time, we clambered up and planted a triumphant kiss on the lioness’ rear end.6 As we walked home, and toward the next leg of our trip, the lioness seemed to wink at me coyly and whisper, “See you next time!”